Shep & Caroline, A Portrait of the Founders

 What are some of your goals heading into 2018, for both Beaumonde as a whole as well as for any projects you would like to work on (personally or as a company)?

 Caro: In 2018, The Triangle is going to see Beaumonde really break out of its shell and provide more awesome resources than ever to the creative community.
-In the past Beaumonde has done marketing campaigns centered around new tech, social media, etc. In 2018, you are going to see epic content, awesome collaborations, a creative resource community, and marketing services available to all kinds of businesses!
+In the past Beaumonde has done marketing campaigns centered around new tech, social media, etc. In 2018, you are going to see epic content, awesome collaborations, new 360° projects, and marketing services available to all kinds of businesses!

 How do you juggle being Co-Founders for Beaumonde with other interests such as making art (Caro, you paint; Shep, you song-write)?